Advanced Usage

 Logging metrics and artifacts

-Tesseracts may log metrics and artifacts (e.g. iteration numbers, VTK files, …) as demonstrated in the metrics example Tesseract.
+Tesseracts can log metrics and artifacts (e.g., iteration numbers, VTK files) as shown in the metrics example:

 # Copyright 2025 Pasteur Labs.
 All Rights Reserved.